 - Receive support to achieve well academically

-- Receive support to achieve at least two levels of progress across each Key Stage
+- Receive support to achieve good progress

 - Have access to holiday clubs